By Andrew Westcott

 The first job I wanted to tackle was mounting the capacitors.
 I happened to have some pieces of copper-clad board just large enough to mount 15 capacitors, arranged in 3 rows of 5, so I decided to construct 2 such boards of 15 capacitors which would fit into the case I had chosen.
 Unfortunately not glassfibre laminate, but keeping creep distances in mind this would suffice for the prototype.

-Fast-forwarding a fair bit, I designed, drilled, etched and built a circuit board for the PowerDump controller, and then as so often happens with me, I decided on some additional features I felt would be useful, which were retro-fitted.
+Fast-forwarding a fair bit, I designed, drilled, etched and built a circuit board for the PowerDump controller, and then as so often happens with me, I decided on some additional features I felt would be useful, which had to be retro-fitted.

 The plan would be to use an Economy 7 hot water tank which I already have, which features an upper and a lower immersion heater.
 I felt that prioritising heating the water in the small topmost part of the tank would be useful especially if direct sunlight was in short supply, so at least there would be a hope of some warm water.